Throughout Sixth Form, but more so in the summer term, we begin to think about life after Settle College.

 As part of our partnership with Lancaster University we visit their campus to experience what it would be like to be a student.
 We listen to advice from current students and undertake a tour of the library.

-The most exciting aspect for students is seeing the accommodation on offer and realising that standards are good.
+The most exciting aspect for students is seeing the accommodation on offer and realising that standards are excellent.
 Students have commented in the past that “It’s like living in a hotel”!
 Students can see the different food outlets on campus and experience a lunch break.

 In the afternoon we visit a lecture theatre to hear advice about personal statements and handy hints about what not to write!